hyperledger-archives/indy-sdk/doc/migration-guide-1.5.0-1.6.0.md

    }
  }
 ```
-* Updated wallet `credentials` to accept the additional parameter `simplified_security`.
+* Updated wallet `credentials` to accept the additional parameter `key_derivation_method`.
-This parameter provides the ability to use less secured but faster crypto algorithm for master key derivation.
+  This parameter provides the ability to use different crypto algorithms for master key derivation.
 Wallet credentials json has the following format:
 ```
  {